 - I was born in Rome on June 21, 1961.
 I am a full professor of computer science at the University of Florence.
 I am from Rome, where I studied at the University of Rome La Sapienza, advised by Daniel Bovet.
 Before coming to Florence, I was an assistant professor at the University of L’Aquila and then an associate professor at the University of Rome La Sapienza.
-I am interested in theoretical computer science and in computer science education.
+I am interested in theoretical computer science, in complex network analysis, and in computer science education.

 - Ph.D. in Computer Science, Università degli Studi di Roma “La Sapienza”.
 Graduation date: September 1991.